SGM GOAL / Materials Science and Engineering

 COURSE:

-- Materials and Product Engineering Professions – Specialization in Aeronautical Composite Materials
+- Careers in Materials and Product Engineering – Specialization in Aerospace Composites

-New for fall 2025: international option (minimum 50% of courses taught in English) available from the second year onwards for all programs.
+New for the 2025 academic year: an international track (with at least 50% of courses taught in English) will be available starting in the second year for all programs

 Work-study program possible starting in the second year (apprenticeship contract and professional training contract)